supravatsarkar/hire-soft-developer-team-8/README.md

 ## Assignment-8
-# Name of Project: Hire Developers To Create Products
+# Name of Project: Hire Software Developers To Create Products
 - About Project:
     * Here you can show software developer profile for hire there to build a product like amazone, flipcart, Uber, Ebay, Paytm.
     * Add to cart developer to hire them